FBast/nl1e/README.md

 Engage in thrilling battles with an innovative combat system that combines strategy, skill, and spectacle.
 Utilize a diverse selection of automated abilities, complete with stunning visual effects and immersive soundscapes, to outmaneuver your foes and emerge victorious.

+This system allow you to create your own abilities or to use the compendium abilities

 ### Translation

 Experience Nexus Land in your preferred language, with full support for both English and French.

 While item descriptions and names are currently available only in French, our ongoing efforts include plans to implement comprehensive English translations using the Babele integration.

 ## Community